How to get a catering business license: Our step by step guide

 By Matt Crawford

-If you love to cook, a catering business could be a lucrative way to make money while pursuing your passion.
+If you love to cook, a catering business could be a lucrative way to make money and pursue your passion.
+And a catering license can help your business look professional, get more work, operate safely and meet all state business requirements.

 Culinary school is not required for a catering license.
 However, it can help give you an edge over other catering businesses demonstrating you understand health and safety regulations.

-Although it is not required, a great way to establish yourself as a skilled, professional caterer is to earn a certificate from the National Association for Catering and Events.
+Although it is not required, another way to establish yourself as a skilled, professional caterer is to earn a certificate from the National Association for Catering and Events.
 Certification is based on a comprehensive exam that covers eight core competency areas:

 • Accounting